 - 1. Medical Specialist Coverage.
-For medical specialist health coverage, the Employer contributes an amount equal to one hundred (100) percent of the medical specialist-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
+Beginning on January 1, 2015, for medical specialist health coverage, the Employer contributes an amount equal to ninety-five percent (95%) of the medical specialist-only premium of the Minnesota Advantage Health Plan (Advantage). - 2.
 Dependent Coverage.
-For dependent health coverage for the 2010 and 2011 plan years, the Employer contributes an amount equal to eighty five (85) percent of the dependent premium of Advantage.
+For dependent health coverage for the 2016 and 2017 plan years, the Employer contributes an amount equal to eighty five percent (85%) of the dependent premium of Advantage.